Microscopic quantum description of surface plasmon polaritons: Revealing intrinsic ultrastrong light-matter coupling: Introduction

 Being intrinsically quantum, our approach provides direct access to the photonic and electronic contributions to the polaritonic modes, as well as to the plasmonic population of the polaritonic ground state in the quasistatic regime.
 This population is finite, demonstrating that plasmon-photon coupling at metal-dielectric interfaces is inherently in the ultrastrong coupling regime.
 Moreover, it depends solely on the interface geometry and the refractive indices of the media.
 For typical materials, the ground-state plasmonic population can reach values of order unity.

-Furthermore, within this framework we naturally recover the radiative decay of LSPs in a fully quantum-mechanical manner.
-To this end, we employ the formalism of electronic Green's functions, which is widely used in the description of microscopic devices~\cite{Datta_1995}.
-Once the fundamental quantum Hamiltonian is established, nonradiative losses can be further incorporated either within the Green's function formalism or via Fano diagonalization~\cite{Fano1961}, by coupling the electronic degrees of freedom to baths of quantum harmonic oscillators.
+Within this framework, the radiative decay of LSPs is naturally recovered in a fully quantum-mechanical manner.
+To this end, we employ the formalism of electronic Green's functions, widely used in the description of microscopic devices~\cite{Datta_1995}.
+Although in this case our approach would likely reduce to macroscopic QED, we emphasize that nonradiative losses can be incorporated either within the Green's function formalism or through Fano diagonalization~\cite{Fano1961}, by coupling the electronic degrees of freedom to additional baths of quantum harmonic oscillators.

 The paper is organized as follows: In Sec.~\ref{sec_electro}, we develop the general Lagrangian and Hamiltonian formalism to describe arbitrary metal-dielectric interfaces within the PZW framework, and introduce a quantization procedure for the polarization field in the metal.
 In Sec.~\ref{Sec_cases}, we apply this formalism to two representative cases: LSP polaritons in a spherical nanoparticle (Sec.~\ref{sec : LSP qs}) and PSP polaritons at a planar interface (Sec.~\ref{sec : SP qs}).
 Conclusions and perspectives are presented in Sec.~\ref{conclusion}.